MarcPozzo/MyProjects/Birds_Detection/README.md

 Model_Results : Run VGG16, Lenet or Yolov2 and displays the number of birds find and the number of False Positive

-Train : Train Different version of custom Lenet neural networks
+Train : Train Different versions of custom Lenet neural networks

 bin : script used by raspberry pi